You are here:

 Coronavirus: outbreak management plan template

-The DfE recommends you create a contingency plan that outlines what your school would do to respond to a local outbreak of COVID-19.
+The DfE recommends you create a contingency plan that outlines what your school would do in response to a local outbreak of COVID-19.
 Download and adapt our template to save you time writing your own.

 The DfE's latest contingency framework says schools should have an outbreak management plan describing what they would do in the case of an outbreak and/or if it is recommended that they reintroduce measures to help reduce COVID-19 transmission.
-The plan should be kept ‘robust and up to date’ (see page 9 of the framework).
+The plan should be kept ‘robust and up to date’ (see the section 'Contingency planning' of the framework).

 Make sure your plan follows current DfE guidance by downloading our template below.